claucece/draft-celi-mls-deniability/draft-celi-mls-deniability.md

 # Introduction

-DISCLAIMER: This is a work-in-progress draft.
+DISCLAIMER: This is a work-in-progress draft and has not yet seen significant security analysis.
+It should not be used as a basis for building production systems.

 Deniable authentication is a property by which it cannot be proven that a message has been authored by anyone in a conversation, as